A little bit of background

 The journey begins

-The last time I took a look at Wasm, it was in the popular Microsoft technology solution called Blazor.
+The first time I took a serious look at Wasm, it was in the popular Microsoft technology solution called Blazor.
 This allows you to target web browsers using .Net and C# and is a really powerful tool if you are already invested in the .Net stack.

 Since I've been doing a lot of Kotlin Multi-Platform work in Kotlin Native, I decided to take a look at what Kotlin from JetBrains had to offer.
 It quickly became apparent that it's a bit further down the roadmap than I'd have liked and that, right now, Kotlin targetting Wasm is not at the stage where I'm comfortable suggesting it as a solution to clients.
 This is a great pity, because I've done some really interesting Kotlin work, both in the mobile and API solution spaces.

 C and C++

 These are the big, dependable options, but also the nuclear option.
 I saw some interesting and really impressive work done in Wasm using both C and C++.
 What did trouble me a bit was that I didn't really want to dig into them again, as they were just not suitable for my usual day to day work.
 This did lead me down the Rust path, but I'll save that for last.